Copyright 2004 Project Liberty Ship

 ports were loaded from trucks or rail cars.
 In primitive anchorages,

-cargo had to be loaded onto lighters (barges) that could put to shore,
+cargo had to be loaded onto lighters (barges or landing craft) that could put

-where the cargo was manhandled off the barges.
-As can be imagined, this
+where the cargo was manhandled off the lighters.
+As can be imagined,

 towards the problem of unloading cargoes quickly in the complete